Jstar0525/RGB-Data-Collection/README.md

 and using Relay (for the night environment, connect with LED light).

-I use 'Google Drive' for upload data in the cloud directly
+I use 'Google Drive' for upload data directly into the cloud.

 <img src="docs/img/camera_setting.jpg" width="30%" height="30%"></img>